Courses may include

 FINC 5120 - Canadian Securities I

-The Canadian Securities Course® is delivered under agreement with the Canadian Securities Institute (CSI) in two parts using their course materials to prepare students for the Canadian Securities Course® exam.
-CSI describes the course as offering the opportunity to “learn to make sense of a complex financial world.
-You'll gain the knowledge you need to make smart investment decisions, become a confident advisor and build a solid foundation for your career.
+The Canadian Securities Course® is delivered under agreement with the Canadian Securities Institute (CSI).
+The course, which consists of two parts, uses CSI course materials to prepare students for the Canadian Securities Course® exam.
+CSI describes the course as offering the opportunity to “learn to make sense of a complex financial world”.
 Recognized as the industry benchmark, the Canadian Securities Course (CSC®) delivers the financial training employers demand.
-The course provides an introduction to bonds and debentures, common and preferred shares, basic derivatives, securities markets and financial intermediaries, consolidated financial statements, and macroeconomics.
-Students must also be registered in the related course with the CSI.
-For more information, please go to the Canadian Securities website at www.csi.ca.

 FINC 5130 - Professional Communication